If BlueConic is not working properly on your website, go through the checklist below to check if everything has been set

 If such an explicit channel has been specified in the BlueConic script, you have to make sure that both the actual hostname (as seen in the location bar of your browser) as well as the explicit channel name are registered in BlueConic as hostname for a channel.

 - Check if the hostname has been configured in more than one channel in BlueConic.
-A hostname may only be registered for one channel at once.
+A hostname can only be registered for one channel at once.

 - Check if your dialogues have been set up properly.